 8 Tips for Making Beautiful Vignettes

-One of the easiest ways to add designer zing to your home is to arrange objects into vignettes, or groupings, atop tables and shelves.
+One of the easiest ways to add designer-worthy style to your home is to arrange objects into vignettes, or groupings, atop tables and shelves.
 Think of it as creating a beautiful still life.
 You can make a vignette on top of any flat surface: a dresser, table, bookshelf, countertop or window ledge.
 You can use accessories like vases, mirrors, plants, greenery, photos or other personal belongings to create a mood, just like a movie set designer does for a film.
 A vignette makes a room look more polished and pulled together.

 Here are eight tips for creating striking vignettes in your home: